duanxiaoni/cost-effective-subjective-assessment-dataset/readme.md

 ### Datasets

+This is the dataset of paper "Exploring the Cost-Effectiveness of Perspective Taking in Crowdsourcing Subjective Assessment: A Case Study of Toxicity Detection", to be published at NAACL 2025.

 This dataset contains the annotations of toxicity evaluation on 120 online comments.
 We proposed a perspective taking annotation method in our paper and collected perspective annotations from female and male annotators through Prolific in 2022.